codefour-gmbh/s3_sessions/README.md

 # S3Sessions: A S3 Based Backend for CherryPy Sessions

-S3Sessions is a substitute for CherryPy's built-in file backed sessions, based on the S3Session backend by Taylor Burmeister.
+S3Sessions is a substitute for CherryPy's built-in file backed sessions, based on the internal CherryPy FileSession backend.

 ## Installation